 SCREEN: Trackpad being clicked, quick menu appearing and on/off check box being selected.

-SCREEN: Pointer or straightedge being selected and manipulated to the line with the surgeon’s viewpoint.
+SCREEN: Pointer or straightedge being selected and manipulated to in line with the surgeon’s viewpoint.

 Step back from the model and view the angles from the orthographic viewpoints corresponding with the C-arm motions [1].